Jessica Yi-Yun Cheng, Ph.D

 • Investigating implicit assumptions in geographic taxonomies

 I am looking to recruit 1-2 doctoral students.
 If you are a prospective PhD student interested in working with me, please apply through the Rutgers SC&I PhD program and mention my name in your application materials.
-If you are a current PhD, Master's or undegraduate student at Rutgers, please email me to inquire further details.
+If you are a current PhD, Master's or undegraduate student at Rutgers, please email me to inquire further details about research or independet study opportunities.

 Research